Amethyst View

 • Tiger Stripes: Angular color zoning or liquid inclusions that look like stripes.
 These are a strong indicator of natural origin (vs. synthetic).

 • Goethite/Cacoxenite: Often appearing as yellow or brownish needles (sometimes sold as "Cacoxenite Amethyst" or "Super Seven").
-While essentially an imperfection, these can add value in the "specimen/metaphysical" market, but reduce value in the "fine faceting" market.
+While essentially an imperfection, these can add interest in the "specimen/metaphysical" market, but reduce desirability in the "fine faceting" market.

 • Negative Crystals: Tiny angular voids inside the stone.